LoVR: A Benchmark for Long Video Retrieval in Multimodal Contexts: LoVR Datasets Construction

 \subsection{Video Source}

 The \textbf{LoVR} benchmark is constructed based on the LongVideoBench~\cite{wu2024longvideobench} dataset.
-LongVideoBench contains a diverse collection of videos with durations ranging from 8 seconds to 3600 seconds (i.e., 1 hour).
+LongVideoBench contains a diverse collection of videos with durations ranging from 8 seconds to 1 hour.
 The domains of the videos can be broadly categorized into four domains: Life, Movie, Knowledge, and News.
 To focus on long-form video retrieval, we apply a duration filter and retain only those videos exceeding 15 minutes (900 seconds) in length.
-Table~\ref{tab:duration_groups} summarizes the distribution of long videos across different duration intervals, including the average duration and the number of videos in each group.